r-kupin/webserv/README.md

 - URI `/loc_0/text.txt` will be handled in `/var/www/loc_0/`, because nginx appends location address to parent location's root, if it isn't overridden.
 - URI `/loc_1/text.txt` will be handled by path, constructed as `path to executable` + `resources` + `/loc_1`
 - URI `/loc_1/loc_2/text.txt` will be handled by path, constructed as `parrent's root` + `/loc_2`
+##### client_max_body_size
+Can have only one arg, which is a number in bytes.
+Sets bounds for request's body size.
+Works in the following way: while reading client's body, server keeps track of it's size.
+If `client_max_body_size` is defined, and client's body exceeds it - server abandon's further request processing and returns error **413**.
+##### client_body_temp_path
+Specifies a directory, where bodies from client requests should be saved.
+If specified directory doesn't exist - creates one.
 ##### index
 May have multiple args that define files that will be used as an index - meaning - shown when location get's accessed by address, following with `/`.
 Files are checked in the specified order - left to right.
 The last element of the list can be a file with an absolute path - meaning, path not from the current location's root - but from **root**-location's root.
 ```nginx